 - Spearmint decreases free testosterone levels within the blood when consumed as an essential oil or tea.

-- Foods like soy, alcohol, processed foods, and nuts may be another factor in lowering levels of testosterone.
+- Foods like soy, alcohol, processed foods, and nuts may be another factor in lowering testosterone levels.

-- Spearmint tea may benefit PCOS patients by bringing testosterone to healthy levels and lowering follicle-stimulating hormone (FSH).
+- A study published in PubMed indicates that spearmint tea may benefit patients with Polycystic Ovarian Syndrome (PCOS) by normalizing testosterone levels and reducing follicle-stimulating hormone (FSH).

 How Does Spearmint Tea Lower Testosterone?

-Spearmint tea lowers testosterone by addressing the underlying causes that lead to increased testosterone, such as insulin resistance
+Spearmint tea lowers testosterone levels by addressing the underlying causes that lead to increased testosterone, such as insulin resistance.

 This condition exacerbates the symptoms of hyperandrogenism (excessive occurrence of the male sex hormone testosterone).